 Students may choose from a variety of courses at IÉSEG International Summer Academy.

 The UHM Summer in Paris Study Abroad program is offered in partnership with the Université Catholique de Lille, Institut d’Économie Scientifique et de Gestion (IÉSEG) School of Management International Summer Academy, Paris campus.
 As a French Grande École and member of the Conférence des Grandes Écoles, IÉSEG is one of the most prestigious higher education institutions in the country.
 In 2013, IÉSEG is the first post-baccalaureate school to be EQUIS- and AACSB-accredited.

-Established in 1964 in Lille, the school has a second campus in Paris at La Défense, Europe’s biggest business hub.
+Established in 1964 in Lille, the school has a second campus just outside of Paris at La Défense, Europe’s biggest business hub.
 The School has a total of 3380 students on both campuses.
 More than 84% of IÉSEG’s faculty is international, and the School has a network of more than 200 partner universities in more than 51 countries.
 All Bachelors and Masters Programs at IÉSEG are taught in English.